 - It is hacking attempts on government databases that contain sensitive information about citizens.

 Social engineering attacks are becoming increasingly common.
-In these attacks, cybercriminals exploit people’s trust in others to gain access to sensitive information or systems.
+In these attacks, cybercriminals exploit people’s trust in others to access sensitive information or systems.
 Manipulating people by giving confidential information such as passwords or credit card numbers

 - Ransomware- a type of malware that encrypts files on a user’s computer and demands payment to unlock them.
 Attackers encrypt files on a computer and demand payment for the decryption key.

 - Phishing- emails or websites trick users into revealing sensitive information such as passwords or credit card numbers.
-Emails appear to be a legitimate source but are actually from scammers, designed to get personal information like passwords or credit card numbers.
+Emails appear to be a legitimate source but are from scammers, designed to get personal information like passwords or credit card numbers.

 - Malvertising- the use of malicious advertising to spread malware